White tongue

 Definition

-If you're concerned about a white coating or white spots on your tongue, contact your doctor or dentist.
+If you're concerned about a white coating or white spots on your tongue, contact your medical or dental health professional.

 Causes

-- Low roughage diet (eating mostly soft or mashed foods)
+- Low fiber diet — eating mostly soft or mashed foods.

-- Mechanical irritation from sharp tooth edges or dental appliances
+- Irritation from sharp tooth edges or dental appliances.

 - Fever

-Examples of conditions associated with white patches or other discolorations of your tongue include:
+Examples of conditions related to white patches or other conditions that can change the color of your tongue include:

-- Use of certain medications, such as prolonged use of antibiotics that may bring on an oral yeast infection
+- Use of certain medicines, such as using antibiotics for a long time.
+This may bring on an oral yeast infection.

 - Oral thrush